openedx/open-edx-proposals/oeps/best-practices/oep-0037/decisions/0003-data-creation-functions.rst

 - Dev data generation is centralized to `load_dev_data` management command in each IDA
 - The file will grow larger as new data is supported
-- `load_dev_data` management command will be modified everytime new data is supported
+- `load_dev_data` management command will be modified every time new data is supported